 The Bumblebee Rhapsody was performed yesterday at De Kruidhof in the botanical garden of Fryslân.
-The project Silence of the Bees is a cooperation of Van Hall Larenstein, De Kruidhof in Buitenpost and the University of Oldenburg.
+The project Silence of the Bees is a cooperation of VHL University of Applied Sciences (VHL), De Kruidhof in Buitenpost and the University of Oldenburg.

 About 400 visitors came to hear the unique concert that was composed with various sounds and data from the bumblebee hives of schools in Fryslân and Ostfiesland.
 The sounds and data were transcribed into a bee symphony by the Australian sound artists Nigel Helyer and Jon Drummond.
 During the concert there was a live connection with the botanical gardens of Oldenburg and Emden, where local brass bands performed the concert simultaneously.
 This is the first time that bee sounds are transcribed into music.

 During this midsummer night the gardens opened for the public and people could visit the bee-keeper as well as enjoy the 17 different gardens in full bloom.
 At exactly 20:12 hrs the brass bands performed the first part of the bee concert simultaneously.
 Brass band ‘Blaast de Bazuin’ from Surhuisterveen played the exceptional concert with verve.
 During the following break three poets recited a bee-poem in their own language in every garden.